DataDog/dd-trace-py/docs/index.rst

     $ pip install ddtrace

-We strongly suggest pinning the version number you deploy while we are in beta.
+We strongly suggest pinning the version of the library you deploy.

 Get Started
 -----------